refinedev/refine/documentation/docs/customPages.md

 ## Example

 Let's make a custom page for posts.
+On this page, the editor can approve or reject the posts with "draft" status.

-Suppose our `dataProvider` has an endpoint that returns posts as follows.
+Before starting the example, let's assume that our `dataProvider` has an endpoint that returns posts as following.

 ```ts title="https://refine-fake-rest.pankod.com/posts"
 {